rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 kill -9 $$
 ```

->$$ expands to the PID of the shell process executing the command
+>$$ expands to the PID of the shell process executing the command.
 {: prompt-info}

 # My personal choice